 Later in the day, I ran into a very common scenario: I was debugging something where I wanted to observe a value at a particular line of code.
 There are a couple of ways to approach it:

-• Drop in a debugger statement or set a breakpoint to stop execution and use the console and/or watch statements to observe the value
+statement or set a breakpoint to stop execution and use the console and/or watch statements to observe the value - Inject some

 Thinking back to the survey question, I now had an answer: Wouldn’t it be nice if there was some way to have some sort of action kicked off, breakpoint-style, where I’m not editing the code directly?